adityagaur0/meals/README.md

 => for basic we created meals provider
 ```
+/*

+In Flutter's Riverpod package, the Provider class is used to create providers that supply data to your widgets.
+To instantiate a Provider and reuse it later in your widget, you can create a provider object and store it in a variable.
+For example, let's say you want to create a provider for meals in your app.
+This provider requires at least one parameter, which is a function.
+This function receives a ProviderRef object, as it will be called by the Riverpod package.
+The function you pass to the provider should take the ProviderRef object as a parameter.
+Inside this function, you need to provide the value that the provider will supply.
+For instance, you can use this function to generate dummy meal data.
+ */
 // Creating a provider for meals data in the app.
 final mealsProvider = Provider((providerRef) {
   // The function receives a reference to the provider.